mirzawaqasahmed/f5-big-iq-lab/docs/class10/module4/module4.rst

   :align: center
   :scale: 50%

 The charts on the Attacks and Violations tab indicate Protocol Violations found in both hardware and software.
-The Hardware Protocol Violations are only implemented on the B2250 blade and this time.
+The Hardware Protocol Violations are only implemented on the B2250 blade at this time.
 And, since we aren't generating bad DNS traffic these charts are empty.

 .. image:: ../pictures/module4/Attacks-Violations.png
   :align: center